-Praise within China for the Li family Daoists came in a report following our 2012 tour of Italy, published online in the regional capital Datong.
+Following the Li family Daoists‘ 2012 tour of Italy, praise within China came in a report published online in the regional capital Datong.
 Written in bold red characters in the style of a report on a bumper harvest in the Great Leap Forward, here’s an excerpt:

 What kind of response did they evince in their audience?
 Would it have been sullen and apathetic, by any chance?

 No. It was warm and enthusiastic, Begob.

 They consolidated the friendship between the Chinese and Italian Peoples.

 And what was the art of Chinese Daoist culture able to do where?

 Be magnified 弘扬 and promoted 宣传 in a foreign country.